-When you write instrumentation tests, you create a second APK module that you later upload to Test Lab along with the APK module for your app.
+When you write an instrumentation test, you create a second APK module that you later upload to Test Lab along with the APK module for your app.
 To learn about creating test APKs, see Test your app.

 Even if you have not written any instrumentation tests for your app, you can use Robo test to exercise your app by simulating user actions.
-To learn more, see Robo test.
+To learn more, see Robo tests.

 Game Loop test

-To support game app testing, Test Lab now includes beta support for using a "demo mode" where the game app runs while simulating the actions of a player.
+To support game app testing, Test Lab now includes support for using a "demo mode" where the game app runs while simulating the actions of a player.
 This mode can include multiple loops (or scenarios), which can be logically organized using labels so that you can run related loops together.
-To learn more, see Game Loop test.
+To learn more, see Game loop tests.

 Test Lab supports testing on several makes and models of Android devices installed and running in a Google data center.
 Tests on devices help you to detect issues that might not occur when testing your app using the Android emulator.
 To learn more, see Available devices.

 Regardless of how you initiate your tests, all your test results are managed by Test Lab and can be viewed online.
 Test results include test logs and the details of any app failure.
 For Robo test, videos and screenshots are also available.
 For more details, see Analyze Firebase Test Lab Results.

 When you initiate a test from Android Studio, you can also review test results from inside your development environment.

 Quota and billing